martinbannister/CI_MS1_BaeAbermawHotel/README.md

         3. [Website Owner](#website-owner)

 ## Project Goals
+---
 ### Business Goals
 The business goals of Bae Abermaw Hotel are:
+- Convert more site visitors by making it quick and easy to book a room from any page.
 - Increase guests by conveying the quality and luxury of the hotel through their website.
-- Convert more site visitors by making it quick and easy to book a room from any page.
 - Showcase the quality of hotel.
 - Showcase the local area and amenities accessible from the hotel.
 ### User Goals
 - Find a high quality hotel that also accepts pets.
-- Be able to book quickly and easily without having to navigate around the site.
+- Be able to book quickly and easily without having to navigate around the site, regardless of the device on which it's used.
 - See the rooms and facilities on offer.
 - See what the local area has to offer when staying.

 [Back to Index](#table-of-contents)

 ## UX
+---
+I have designed this site with a mobile first approach so the site is clear, easily navigable and the content collapses well and still looks good on smaller screens.

+The user experienced is based around the main business goal of converting more website visitors by making it easy to book from any page.
+This is why I chose not to hide the navigation in a collapsible menu on smaller devices.
+All pages retain the header navigation, albeit styled differently, with the "Book Now" button featuring prominently on all devices.

 ### Target Audience
+- Holiday Makers
+- Pet Owners
+- Families
+- Business People
+- Casual Diners
 ### User Stories
 #### First Time Visitors
 #### Regular Visitors